CSCfi/csc-user-guide/docs/cloud/tutorials/http-redirector.md

             name: nginx-conf
    ```

-    In this example, the ConfigMap has to be mounted in `/opt/bitnami/nginx/conf/server_blocks/`, other images may store the nginx configuration in different folders.
+    In this example, nginx-conf is the **name** of configMap, nginx-config is the **key** and the ConfigMap has to be mounted in `/opt/bitnami/nginx/conf/server_blocks/`, other images may store the nginx configuration in different folders.

 ## Add more host domains